minhducquach/Sample-SAML-SP/README.md

 # Sample-SAML-SP
-Sample SAML SP using NodeJS and Passport
+Sample SAML SP using NodeJS and Passport.
 Credentials for test: testperson@gmail.com/testpassword